-Does the type of university play a part in the default rates at institutions?
 To capture a simple snapshot of default rates among the three remaining school types, a table was created to summarize the mean default rate based on school type (Table 3, below).
 Private institutions had the lowest percentage of students in default in years 2012 and 2013, while Public institutions had the highest percentage of students in default for both years at 14.08% and 13.76% respectively.

 Table 3: Table 4: